freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-33.md

 ### --feedback--

-An immediate plan suggests an urgency that is not implied by `one of these days`.
+This option suggests an urgency that is not implied by the expression.

 ---

 An indefinite future time

-### --feedback--

-A weekly routine is too specific; `one of these days` suggests a more flexible time frame.

 ## --video-solution--